Click any link to read the solar panel review.

 Manufactured by Aiko it has an all back contact design and that helps with handling shade.

-They uploaded this video to YouTube to demonstrate it against a normal 'N' type panel.
+this video to YouTube to demonstrate it against a normal 'N' type panel.

 Impressive demo albeit a bit contrived because they place those shading squares in just the right spots.